manuelcoca/digital-space/zettelkasten/zk6-software-engineering/zk6-aa11-0-only-reason-to-use-angular.md

 -   Angular is most used in enterprise solutions because it's considered stable due to it's built-in features.
 -   React requires third-party toolings.
--   Angular's downside is its heavy reliance on OOP patterns, introducing unecessary complexity.
+-   Angular's downside is its heavy reliance on OOP patterns like DI/Inheritance, introducing unecessary complexity.